View of Saracens Bay, Liguria, Italy

 Finale Ligure

-Your base for the duration of the trip is a small, locally-run hotel in Finale Ligure, overlooking the Ligurian Sea.
-You'll usually stay at the Hotel Deutsche Familien, a simple but cosy property which feels like a home away from home: it's been managed by the same family since 1974.
-There is a large, lush garden surrounding the hotel as well as some spacious sea-view terraces where you can relax and socialise with your group.
-Occasionally (dependent on availability) you may stay at an alternative family-run property of similar standards.
-Accommodation will be in ensuite, twin-share rooms, some of which have sea-view balconies, equipped with a cooling fan, TV, phone and free WiFi connection.
-The centre of Finale Ligure, with its lively main piazza, beautiful beach and promenade, is within walking distance.
+Your base for the duration of the trip is a small, locally-run hotel in Finale Ligure, on the shores of the Ligurian Sea.
+You'll usually stay at the 3-star Hotel Villa Gina where accommodation will be in ensuite, twin-share rooms, some of which have balconies, equipped with air conditioning, TV, phone and free WiFi connection.
+The centre of Finale Ligure, with its lively main piazza, beautiful beach and promenade, is within short walking distance.
+(Occasionally, dependent on availability, you may stay at an alternative family-run property in Finale Ligure; in this case, it will be of a similar standard).

 Upgrades